EvanForsythe/BB485/week05.md

 ## <ins>**Week 5 write-up assignment**<ins> <a name="writeup"></a>
 1. Perform genome annotation with prokka on the genome assembly from last week's assignment.
 The file should be named `contigs.fasta`

-2. Fill in the following table with your annotation results:
+2. Fill in the following table with your annotation results (you don't need python for this):

 | Annot type | Count    |
 |------------|----------|